inphobia/inphobia.github.io/content/docs/mono/sassw/storcli/_index.md

 ## naming
 while broadcom refers to this program as "storcli", the actual binary can also be called storcli64 or storcli2, as you can see in several examples.

+## basic commandline switches
+- /c0 will select the first controller
+- /eall will select all expanders, including the default virtual one
+- /sall will select all disks, to be used with /s

 ## bugs